COMMLAW 3501 - Business Tax & GST

 General Course Information

-Course Code COMMLAW 3501 Course Business Tax & GST Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge COMMLAW 3500 Restrictions Not available to LLB Students Course Description The objective of the course is to help students understand the law and application of key types of business taxes including the goods and services tax.
-The course aims to build upon the concepts covered in Income Tax Law III, and this subject is assumed knowledge.
-Topics to be covered include: an Introduction to Business Taxes, including a review of the taxation of business income and a review of recent business tax reforms; Business Tax Entity Issues, including taxation of entity distributions, treatment of losses and entity consolidations; Capital Gains Tax Special Topics, including roll-over relief and the application of the Small Business CGT concessions; Goods and Services Tax fundamental concepts; Remuneration Taxes, including fringe benefits tax and superannuation; State Business Taxes, including land tax, payroll tax and stamp duties and International tax issues.
-The course will apply the concepts to facilitate Tax Planning, and in particular with respect to highlighting the various issues on the acquisition and disposal of a business.
+Course Code COMMLAW 3501 Course Business Tax & GST Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge COMMLAW 3500 Course Description The objective of the course is to help students understand the tax law and the application of key types of business taxes including the goods and services tax.
+Topics covered are: Introduction to Business Taxes, including a review of business tax reforms; Taxation of Business Income; Capital Gains Tax Special Topics, including roll-over relief and the application of the Small Business CGT concessions; Business Tax Entity Issues, including taxation of entity distributions, treatment of losses and entity consolidations; International Tax Issues, including transfer pricing; Goods and Services Tax; Tax Avoidance, Penalties & Offences; Remuneration Taxes, including fringe benefits tax and superannuation; Tax Planning, including on buying and selling a business; Tax Agent Responsibilities; State Business Taxes, including land tax, payroll tax and stamp duties.

 Course Coordinator: Mr Domenic Carbone

 The full timetable of all activities for this course can be accessed from Course Planner.

 On successful completion of this course, students will be able to: